Key CCG Services

-Although the classic women’s apparel retailer considered the program an ongoing success with an average 6 percent increase in sales annually and 91 percent redemption of rewards, Talbots asked CCG to review the Classic Awards program beginning in 2006.
-Not only was the retailer faced with increasingly competitive rewards programs from both bank and other retail private-label cards, but the portfolio size had also remained flat and penetration was beginning to show signs of decline.
+But as time went by, Talbots faced undeniable challenges with its loyalty program.
+Not only was the retailer faced with increasingly competitive rewards programs from both bank and other retail private-label cards, but the portfolio size had remained flat, and penetration was beginning to show signs of decline.

 - Establish a one-to-one dialogue that fosters loyalty with non-Charge customers

 - Encourage non-Charge customers to visit and spend more